kubeshop/botkube-docs/docs/plugin/custom-executor.md

 sidebar_position: 2
 ---

 You can extend Botkube functionality by writing custom executor plugin.
-An executor allows you to run a given command directly in the chat window of each communication platform.
-For example, running `kubectl` or `helm` commands.
+An executor allows you to run a given command, such as `kubectl`, directly in the chat window of each communication platform For example.

 Plugin executor is a binary that implements the [executor](https://github.com/kubeshop/botkube/blob/main/proto/executor.proto) Protocol Buffers contract.